AEADataEditor/aeadataeditor.github.io/_next/guidance/preparing-for-data-deposit.md

 ### Where to cite

-A citation has a text entry (`Smith (2020)` or `(Smith, 2020)`), and an entry in the Reference section.
+Every citation has an in-text entry (`Smith (2020)` or `(Smith, 2020)`), and a list entry in the Reference section (see the [Chicago Manual of Style Quick Guide](https://www.chicagomanualofstyle.org/tools_citationguide/citation-guide-2.html)).
 This is true for data citations as well.

-Your data citations should be listed in the Reference section of the manuscript.
+- Your data citations should be listed in the Reference section of the manuscript.

 In rare circumstances, when there are too many data citations to accomodate succinctly, data citations for sources can be deferred to an online data appendix.
 In all cases, for clarity, all data citations should **also** appear in the README, including with a separate Reference section.

 ### Data citations and Data Availability Statements

 In many cases, the data citation for a public-use dataset has a unique URL that is sufficient for downloading the dataset.
 However, in many other cases where the URL does not lead directly to the dataset, a separate "Data Availability Statement" needs to be provided, as part of the README.
 A simple data citation is not sufficient.
+See [additional guidance on data availability statements](https://social-science-data-editors.github.io/guidance/Requested_information_dcas.html).

 ## Describing the contents of your replication package

 Every replication package requires a document outlining where the data comes from, what data is provided, what requirements are needed to run the code in the replication package, how to run the code, what results to expect, and where to find the results.
 This is conventionally called the "README".

-The AEA requires that the README follow a prescribed format. (link to template README)
+- The AEA requires that the README follow a prescribed schema.
+Please use the [template README for social science replication packages](https://social-science-data-editors.github.io/template_README/).

 Follow the instructions within the template README, and provide it as part of your replication package.

 ## Ideal structure of a replication package

 The AEA uses the openICPSR platform for replication packages.
 The platform allows users to download complete "deposits", or only subdirectories thereof.

+> Users should not upload ZIP packages as files - rather, ZIP files can be used to structure code and data, but should be unzipped on the platform ("import from ZIP").

-Uses should not upload ZIP packages.
-Their code and data should run as downloaded, without further manual modifications (creating empty subdirectories programmatically is acceptable).
-Because code tends to be small, but data can be large, we strongly advise to not commingle data and code - interested researchers can download only the code directory, without also downloading a potentially very large data directory.
+The code and data should run as downloaded from openICPSR, without further manual modifications (creating empty subdirectories programmatically is acceptable).
+Because code tends to be small, but data can be large, we strongly advise to not commingle data and code - interested researchers can download  the code directory only if they wish, without also downloading a potentially very large data directory.

+### No manual modifications

+The replication package should reproduce the tables and figures, as well as any in-text numbers, by **running code without manual intervention**.

+> The only exception to this rule is a single change to set a small number of program and data directory paths.

-The replication package should reproduce the tables and figures, as well as any in-text numbers, by running code without manual intervention. while running a small number of distinct programs separately  is acceptable (in some cases even desirable), it is not acceptable to require replicators to manually enter numbers, or configure parameter files, in order to reproduce the tables and figures in the paper.
+While running a small number of distinct programs separately  is acceptable (in some cases even desirable), it is not acceptable to require replicators to manually enter numbers, or configure parameter files, in order to reproduce the tables and figures in the paper.
 Nevertheless, it should be clear from the manuscript and the code how a replicator might deviate from the tables and figures in the paper.

+### Structure in the presence of confidential (unpublished) data

+When the replication package relies on confidential data that cannot be shared, authors will have to

+- prepare a confidential (partial) replication package, to be archived wherever the confidential data is kept (see [this FAQ](https://social-science-data-editors.github.io/guidance/FAQ.html#how-can-i-ensure-that-the-confidential-data-is-preserved))
+- prepare a non-confidential replication package that contains all code, and any data that is not subject to publication controls
+- ensure that replicators have detailed instructions on how to combine the two packages

+The [Social Science Editors' FAQ](https://social-science-data-editors.github.io/guidance/FAQ.html#i-use-confidential-data-i-am-allowed-to-provide-the-data-to-the-data-editor-for-the-purpose-of-replication-but-you-are-not-allowed-to-publish-the-data-how-do-i-proceed) describes a related issue.

 ### Considering the replicator